Mian Tariq Abdullah

 Mian Tariq Abdullah is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life and education

 He was born on 15 March 1957 in Multan, Pakistan.

 He has a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-220 (Multan-X) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-220 (Multan-X) in the 2018 Punjab provincial election.

+He is running for a seat in the Provincial Assembly from PP-220 Multan-X as a candidate of the IPP in the 2024 Punjab provincial election.